 Pre-register online or call 410-228-0235 to schedule an appointment for the Moderna or Pfizer vaccine at the Dorchester County Health Department.
 For information about community vaccination clinics, please call 410-228-0235 as locations and times vary.

 Did you lose your COVID-19 vaccination card or need proof of vaccination?
 Please visit MD.MyIR.net and complete the online form to view and print your official vaccination record for free.

-The most up-to-date local counts will be posted here every Monday, Wednesday and Friday by 5pm, except for holidays.
+The most up-to-date local counts will be posted here every Monday, Wednesday, and Friday by 5pm.
 You can view additional data at coronavirus.maryland.gov, which is updated daily and includes metrics such as positivity and case rates.

 For Maryland Department of Health information and resources about COVID-19, please visit: https://coronavirus.maryland.gov/

 For the most up-to-date local information, please follow Dorchester County Health Department’s Emergency Preparedness Facebook page: www.facebook.com/dorchesterhealthemergencypreparedness

 COVID-19 is thought to be able to spread like the cold or flu through:

 Coughing and sneezing, which creates respiratory droplets

 Close personal contact, such as touching or shaking hands

 Touching an object or surface with the virus on it